 steel is easy to clean, but brass and copper may require special cleaning products, though brass and copper are naturally anti-microbial.
 These sinks

-look great with stone counters, especially a quartz or granite vanity top,
+look great with stone counters, especially quartz or granite,

 though they can also look nice with a solid surface or tile as well.
 Keep in

 mind that most metals should be wiped after use to avoid water stains and that